tensorlakeai/indexify/docs/docs/index.md

 Indexify is a Data Service for Generative AI Applications.

-It can ingest documents and keep indexes updated for production use cases.
-It provides APIs for LLM applications to retrieve information from indexes.
+Upload documents and indexes will be updated automatically by a distributed work scheduler which runs the extraction models on the new documents.
+There are retrieval APIs for LLM applications to retrieve information from indexes.
 Agents can store long term memory and query them in real time to personalize co-pilot or chat based applications.

 Besides indexes of embedding vectors for semantic search, Indexify can also build indexes that contain K/V or JSON documents extracted by NER models, intent understanding, etc.